PTUA logo

 200511.7

-Just recently, hybrid petrol-electric vehicles have hit the market amid a flurry of marketing hype that promises astounding fuel efficiencies, with ads promising that you'll only have to visit a petrol station once a year or less.
-But in America, even hybrids are following the same old trend: the improvements in engine efficiency are being used not to reduce fuel consumption, but to put more 'grunt' under the bonnet.
+In recent years, hybrid petrol-electric vehicles hit the market amid a flurry of marketing hype that promises astounding fuel efficiencies, with ads promising that you’ll only have to visit a petrol station once a year or less.
+But as early as 2005, hybrids in America were starting to follow the same old trend: improvements in engine efficiency were being used not to reduce fuel consumption, but to put more ‘grunt’ under the bonnet.

 Mark Buford is happy with the Honda Accord hybrid that he bought six months ago, and he has already driven it 13,000 miles.
 He was determined to buy a hybrid electric car, he said, and this one is clean, 'green' and accelerates faster than the nonhybrid version.
 He just cannot count on it to save much gasoline.